 NBA bans Jontay Porter after gambling probe shows he shared information, bet on games

-Jontay Porter has been banned for life from the NBA after a league probe found he disclosed confidential information to sports bettors and bet on games.
+Toronto Raptors player Jontay Porter was banned for life from the NBA on Wednesday after a league probe found he disclosed confidential information to sports bettors and wagered on games, even betting on the Raptors to lose.

-Porter, who was a two-way player for the Toronto Raptors, is the second person to be banned from the league by Commissioner Adam Silver for violating league rules.
-The other was now-former Los Angeles Clippers owner Donald Sterling in 2014.
+Porter is the second person to be banned by Commissioner Adam Silver for violating league rules.
+The other was now-former Los Angeles Clippers owner Donald Sterling in 2014, shortly after Silver took office.

-The investigation started once the league learned about unusual betting patterns surrounding Porter’s performance in a game on March 20.
-The league determined that Porter gave a bettor information about his own health status prior that game, and another individual — known to be an NBA bettor — placed an $80,000 bet that Porter would not hit the numbers set for him in parlays through an online sports book.
-That bet would have won $1.1 million.

-Porter took himself out of that game after only a few minutes, claiming illness, none of his stats meeting the totals set in the parlay.
-The bet was frozen and not paid out, and the NBA started an investigation.

 “There is nothing more important than protecting the integrity of NBA competition for our fans, our teams and everyone associated with our sport, which is why Jontay Porter’s blatant violations of our gaming rules are being met with the most severe punishment,” Silver said.